 Figure XX: Flex Offering Decision Points

-The Flex IX process is designed to operate within the existing DG Interconnection Tariff without changing fundamental queue principles and queue order will continue to be preserved.
+The Flex IX process is designed to operate within the existing DG Interconnection Tariff without changing fundamental queue principles and to preserve the queue order.
 While Flex may enable faster interconnection in certain circumstances due to potential study efficiencies and avoidance of some significant infrastructure construction, it does not alter queue position rules, and similarly situated customers will continue to be treated consistently.

 Flex projects are not exempt from engineering review requirements and are expected to follow the standardized project progression pathways identified in the DG Interconnection tariff in its entirety.
 Through the course of engineering review as it appears in the existing tariff processes, the EDCs will be able to provide the information identified in Section 5 as part of the resultant study report.

 Curtailment allocation methodologies will be applied as described in Section 4 and communicated to the customer as part of the study results.
-These curtailment estimates are intended to inform the customer’s assessment and ultimate decision on project feasibility as they consider the impacts to overall project design and operation.
+These curtailment estimates are intended to inform the customer’s assessment and ultimate decision on project feasibility as they consider the impacts on the overall project design and operation.
 Consideration of curtailment does not alter or affect alignment with the existing DG Interconnection Tariff.

 Group Studies